markxnelson/weblogic-kubernetes-operator/content/userguide/managing-domains/domain-lifecycle/restarting.md

 ---

+This document describes _when_ to restart servers in the Oracle WebLogic Server in Kubernetes environment.

 #### Overview

 There are many situations where changes to the Oracle WebLogic Server in Kubernetes environment require that all the servers in